-Hi Bobby… Congrats on “Rebel Mind”…it is good that we have the chance to talk about your new band, Eumeria… please tell me some things that are not included in your site about the band… it all started with a solo album of yours that you had in mind a couple of years ago… right…?
+Hi Bobby and congrats on “Rebel Mind”… it is nice that we have the chance to talk about your new band, Eumeria.
+Please tell me some things that are not included in your site about the band… it all started with a solo album of yours that you had in mind a couple of years ago, right?

 B: With the powerful tool, the internet, we had no problems writing and demoing songs.
 We each recorded our parts in our respective local towns, then gathered them all together on my PC.
 We also programmed drums in midi, and were able to trade those ideas back and forth between computers before we settled on the right beats.
 As far as coming up with that impressive lineup, I’m still not sure how I was able to do that, but it seems I’ve never had a problem finding great guitarists and vocalists.
 I basically became friends with Reece and Jonny over Myspace a few years back.
 Our drummer was the last one to join the band, and Reece can take credit for finding him… he’s a perfect fit!

 And then you decided to release “Rebel Mind” as a video clip… why?
 I mean did you have in mind to release the album right after the release of the video… ‘cause it took several months after it… (the song on the video is slightly different from the one on the album am I right?).